 When’s the last time you pulled out the Rand McNally Road Atlas to plan a road trip or find directions when lost?
 Heck, can you even remember the last time you got lost on the road?
 The advent of GPS-tracking technology and smartphone-based navigation apps have improved outcomes and rendered the bulky Atlas obsolete for all but the most enthusiastic amateur cartographers.

 Similarly, the B2B selling roadmap has changed, and the tools that a sales operations team need to navigate it have gone digital.
-That’s why we put together the Zilliant Sales Operations Guide, an essential, timely resource for B2B sales teams.
+That’s why we put together the Zilliant Sales Operations Guide, an essential, timely resource for B2B teams aiming for aggressive sales acceleration.
 The guide features six winning strategies for sales ops in 2021.
 Virtual sales models are here to stay, and sellers are tasked with executing more corporate strategies with less time, all while hitting growth targets.

 The Sales Ops Guide examines two major developments in the B2B sales world: the widening of the strategy-to-execution gap and the disrupting impact of a global pandemic.

 In an ideal situation, sales ops would deliver guidance reflecting corporate strategy instantly across channels, tailored to the various market realities that exist in a business.

 Despite best efforts, the following dynamics are increasingly widening the gap: